CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Reporting/Reporting_Guide.md

 The automation we use to automatically create and modify dashboards in TestGrid can be found in the [openshift/ci-tools](https://github.com/openshift/ci-tools) repository.
 We utilize the [testgrid-config-generator] tool in that repository to find any Prow jobs that contain either `-lp-interop` in their names.
 If a new Prow job is found that isn't being reported, the tool will create a new dashboard or modify an existing dashboard to report that job to TestGrid appropriately.
 After the tool has run, it will create a pull request in the [kubernetes/test-infra][kubernetes-test-infra] repository to finalize the changes.

 The [testgrid-config-generator] tool is run daily and you should not need to force it to run.
-After the tools runs, it may take some time for the pull request to be merged into the [kubernetes/test-infra] repository.
+After the tools runs, it may take some time for the pull request to be merged into the [kubernetes-test-infra] repository.
 Once the pull request is merged, it will start to show in TestGrid.

 To add support for automatically detecting layered product interoperability jobs, a [PR](https://github.com/openshift/ci-tools/pull/3289) was opened to [testgrid-config-generator] support these unique identifier.